gitforwork2/gitforwork.github.io/_posts/2017-01-19-h4-ead-application.md

 If you do not receive your receipt notice by December 26, 2016, please call Customer Service at 1-800-375-5283"

 ```
+An application or petition is not considered
+properly filed until accepted by USCIS.
+Initial processing.
+Once Form I-765 has been accepted, it will be checked for completeness, including submission of the
+required initial evidence.
+If you do not completely fill out the form, or file it without required initial evidence, you will
+not establish a basis for eligibility, and we may deny your Form I-765

 ## H4 EAD status
 Once you get the receipt number, H4 EAD status can be [checked on USCIS site](https://egov.uscis.gov/casestatus/landing.do).

 Pending H4 EAD application don't give any valid status for employment purposes.
 You are authorized to work only after the application is approved and only through the expiry date.
 Usually the EAD expiry date is tied to the H4 visa expiry.
 H4 EAD renewal can be started no sooner than 120 days prior to expiry.